 Profit: Live in the house for two years and then sell a newly remodeled house for $2.8 million, or $1,076/sqft.
 The $500,000 profit would be tax-free.
 I'm purposefully not baking in a $1,300/sqft selling price estimate because I won't be doing ultra-high end remodeling.
 It’s too risky and time consuming.

-But I don’t plan to sell the house and pay commissions and transfer fees.
-I plan to own it forever because I think panoramic ocean view properties in San Francisco is the most undervalued and lucrative real estate investment opportunity over the next 20 years.
+But I don't plan to sell the house and pay commissions and transfer fees.
+I plan to own it forever because I think panoramic ocean view properties in San Francisco is undervalued.
+Getting an ocean view home in San Francisco is the most lucrative real estate investment opportunity over the next 20 years.

 In 20 years, I can see this house trading for $2,000/sqft, or $5,200,000.
 The price may sound absurd, but inflation and compound returns are absurd.
 I'm only estimating a 4.2% compound annual growth rate for the next 20 years to get from $2,300,000 (includes remodeling cost) to $5,200,000.